nrajmalwar/EVA-6-Phase-1/Session_05/Model_05_Additional_Model/Readme.md

-## 5. Additional Model - Reduce Number of Parameters
+## 5. Additional Model - Reduce Number of Parameters to < 8K

 ### Target:
 Reduce the number of parameters to < 8K and maintain accuracy-